USRA-STI/gdt-integral/docs/missions/integral/orbithist.rst

 	1	INTL-ORBI-SCP	1	BinTableHDU	90	244R x 16C

-The data and the headder information of orbitfile can also be accessed;
+The data and the headder information of orbitfile can also be accessed:

     >>> orbithist.ertfirst
 	'2009-04-01T02:11:24'